BIDS-flux/BIDS-flux-docs/source/install-config/software-installation/sh-gitlab.rst

                   "insecure-registries" : [ "cpip.ahs.ucalgary.ca","cpip.ahs.ucalgary.ca:5050" ]
                   }

          b.
-You also need to make sure that your system trusts the created certificate by following `these instructions <https://docs.docker.com/registry/insecure/#use-self-signed-certificates>`_.
+You also need to make sure that your system trusts the created certificate by following `these instructions <https://stackoverflow.com/questions/22509271/import-self-signed-certificate-in-redhat>`_.
+These are specific o RedHat 8 follow a simillar guide for your OS.

             .. code-block:: bash